-Teams, Microsoft’s business communication platform, almost doubled its users in the last year to more that 270 million monthly active users at the beginning of 2022.
-In part the result of a rise in remote working and a diminished dependency on in-office communication and emails; the fact is that with so many users already using Microsoft products, it only makes sense they turn to a readily available tool that their organisation and colleagues are already plugged into.
+Why has Microsoft Teams become a player in project and task management?
+Well, Teams, Microsoft’s business communication platform, almost doubled its users in the last year to more that 270 million monthly active users at the beginning of 2022.
+Mostly the result of increased remote working and diminished dependency on in-office communication and emails that arose with the pandemic.
+And with so many users already using Microsoft products, it made sense for them to turn to a readily available tool that their organisation and colleagues were already plugged into.

-In order to do this let’s break down the different components of project management to better understand how you can leverage Teams to get each one done:
+In order to do this, let’s break down the different components of project management to better understand how you can leverage Microsoft Teams to get each one done:

 - Conception and Initiation